How it works

 Synchronization commits any new content types or properties to the database.
-To disable the commit phase, go to site settings and set enableModelSyncCommit to false.
+To disable the commit phase, go to app settings in the web.config file and set enableModelSyncCommit to false.
 The Synchronize button appears on content types to allow for more granular synchronization.
 The following operations are performed at this time.

 - Create a new content type or property.

 Synchronization stores only enough information to fulfill the database constraints and to associate the row in the database with the class or class member from which it originated.
 It stores the remaining class settings in a separate, in-memory repository that is available when the content type or property is cached.

 The merge operation updates changed settings.
 The merge operation occurs right before a page type or property is cached.
 See Merge database settings.

 A class property can change for one of the following reasons.